If you’re doing research on marketing agencies for fintech and financial services, you likely care about a few things:

 1. CSTMR

-CSTMR is a general marketing agency that specialises in working with financial brands.
+CSTMR is a general marketing agency that specializes in working with financial brands.
 As they say on their website “Financial services can have a massive, positive impact on the success of businesses and the wellbeing of consumers, and we aim to help make that a reality.”

-They can work with B2B or B2C fintech companies, and can help with anything from building a fintech marketing strategy, to a go to market strategy and support with product strategy.
+They can work with B2B or B2C fintech companies, and can help with anything from building a fintech marketing strategy, to a go to market strategy and support with fintech product strategy.

 The services they offer include:

-• Overall marketing strategy and planning
+- Overall marketing brand strategy and planning

-• Web design
+- Web design

-• Marketing automation
+- Marketing automation

-• Lead and customer acquisition
+- Lead and customer acquisition

 Best for: General marketing